 Now it’s time to serve…

-This is a huge steak, rustic and good.
+This is a huge, perfect steak, rustic and good.
 Sure, you can slice the steak up before serving.
 But I wouldn’t bother, just put it up there on the plate.
 Gravy.
 And the potato.
 Put the béarnaise on the side for looks, but I just pour it on there.